wdfhai/employee_directory/README.md

 ### Summary

 Thank you for checking out my employee directory application.
-Special thanks for the creators of the RandomUser API for letting me use their API to populate the employees, check them out at <a src="https://randomuser.me/" target="_blank">RandomUser API</a>.
+Special thanks for the creators of the RandomUser API for letting me use their API to populate the employees, check them out at <span><a src="https://randomuser.me/" target="_blank">RandomUser API</a></span>.
 Cheers!